dg9vh/MMDVMHost-Dashboard/linux-step-by-step.md

 9. When this is done you should configure the dashboard by calling setup.php in your browser to create /var/www/html/config/config.php respective /var/www/config/config.php with your personal fits.

-10. Last step is to put www-user into sudoers by editing `/etc/sudoers` with

-	>sudo nano /etc/sudoers

-	and adding the line:

-	>www-data ALL=(ALL) NOPASSWD: ALL

-	at the end of the file.

 After all is done the dashboard should be reachable via http://IP-OF-YOUR-HOTSPOT/

 ##Configuration Of Dashboard